GP Chronic Care Management Plan (GPCCMP)

 patient-telling-doctor-about-symptoms-disease (1).jpg

-Once a Care Plan has been created you may be eligible to see any allied health professional for 5 visits per year under Medicare.
+Once a Care Plan has been created, you may be eligible to see allied health professionals for up to five visits per year under Medicare.
+Allied health professionals can include:

 • Aboriginal Health Worker